 PICKPOCKETS RISK : HIGH

-Petty criminal acts of economic nature against tourists are bag grabbing and theft, due to the fact that travelers sometimes tend to show their wealth and usually have money on them.
+Petty criminal acts of economic nature against tourists are bag grabbing and theft because travelers sometimes tend to show their wealth and usually have money on them.
 You should be watchful when in public transport, in shopping areas, and at tourist sites.

 NATURAL DISASTERS RISK : MEDIUM

-Guangzhou is at risk from natural disasters including earthquakes, hurricanes and cyclones, flooding and tsunami.
-Typhoon season lasts from February to September.
+Guangzhou is at risk from natural disasters including earthquakes, hurricanes, and cyclones, flooding and tsunami.
+The typhoon season lasts from February to September.

 MUGGING RISK : LOW